michael-rapp/ChromeLikeTabSwitcher/README.md

 ## Showing a Placeholder when TabSwitcher is empty

 The class `TabSwitcher` provides `setEmptyView`-methods, which can be used to specify a custom view, which is shown, when the tab switcher is empty.
 The specified view is shown or hidden by using a fade in, respectively a fade out, animation.
-The duration of these animation can be specified optionally.
-The first possibility to use the `setEmptyView`-method is to specify an instance of the class `android.view.View`:
+The duration of these animations can be specified optionally.
+The first possibility to use the `setEmptyView`-methods is to specify an instance of the class `android.view.View`:

 ```java
 View view = // ... inflate view